cboettig/pdg_control/inst/examples/precautionary.md

 ### Calculate the transition matrix (with noise in growth only)
 We calculate the stochastic transition matrix for the probability of going from any state \(x_t \) to any other state \(x_{t+1}\) the following year, for each possible choice of harvest \( h_t \).
 This provides a look-up table for the dynamic programming calculations.

+Here we assume a precautionary high value of the threshold parameter.

 ```r
 SDP_Mat <- determine_SDP_matrix(f, pars, x_grid, h_grid, sigma_g )